Lightning-AI/litgpt/howto/inference.md

 python generate.py --quantize gptq.int4
 ```

 For instance, `falcon-40b` "only" requires ~24 GB to generate using this technique, otherwise more than +40GB are required.
+On an A100 it takes 1 token/sec.
 However, ~32 GB were required during the conversion step.